Telegram Feeds

 Removed the "All" tab default.
 The main screen is now exclusively for Communication.

-It solves the "Pinning Limit".
+It solves the pinning limit.
 Important chats are never buried because news channels simply aren't there.

 #2 Discovery Mode